corda/corda-docs-portal/content/en/platform/corda/4.3/enterprise/api-persistence.md

 ### Persisting Hierarchical Data

-You may wish to persist hierarchical relationships within state data using multiple database tables.
+You may want to persist hierarchical relationships within state data using multiple database tables.
-In order to facilitate this, you must implement all queries making use of hierarchical relations as native SQL.
+To facilitate this, you must implement all queries making use of hierarchical relations as native SQL.

 Example schemas implementing hierarchical relationships have been implemented below.